noxdafox/rabbitmq-message-deduplication/README.md

 Each message containing the `x-deduplication-header` header will not be routed if its value has been already submitted previously and has not expired.

 The optional header `x-cache-ttl` will override the default one if provided during the exchange declaration.
-This parameter controls for how many seconds to deduplicate the message.
+This parameter controls for how many milliseconds to deduplicate the message.
 After the TTL expires, a new message with the same `x-deduplication-header` header will be routed again.

 Running the tests
 -----------------